 Borgata is home to not one but two retail sportsbooks.
 The BetMGM Sportsbook & Bar and the Borgata Race & Sports Book are located next to each other, but the latter is the only one spot in AC that allows horse betting.

 The Water Club at Borgata, an 800-room boutique hotel, was added in 2008.

 Caesars Atlantic City

 Caesars Atlantic City first opened as the Boardwalk Regency in Atlantic City in 1979.
-The company bought an 11-story Howard Johnson’s Regency Motor Hotel on the property and renovated it to include seven more floors and a 52,000 square foot casino.
+The company bought an 11-story Howard Johnson’s Regency Motor Hotel on the property and renovated it to include seven more floors and a 52,000-square-foot casino.
 When it opened, it was just the second legal casino in Atlantic City.

 In 1983, the company added the name Caesars and it became Caesars Boardwalk Regency.
 In 1987, Caesars renamed the property Caesars Atlantic City.
-The casino expanded its gaming floor and added two more hotel towers over the next 20 years.
+The casino expanded its gaming floor and added two more hotel towers during the next 20 years.

 The property now has more than 1,100 rooms and 145,000 square feet of gaming space, featuring more than 3,000 slot machines and 135 table games.

 With the sale of Bally’s complete, Caesars AC is now home to the largest sportsbook in the resort town.